Panamint City, California

 Panamint City History

-The Panamint City town site sits high in Surprise Canyon in the remote and desolate Panamint Range of Death Valley in southern California.
-The area was occupied by outlaws in the early 1870's as the location was remote enough to serve as a refuge from the law.
-It was one of these outlaws that stumbled upon the first silver outcrops in 1872.
+The Panamint City townsite lies high in Surprise Canyon, deep within the remote and rugged Panamint Range of Death Valley in southern California.
+In the early 1870s, the area served as a hideout for outlaws, its isolation providing refuge from the law.
+In 1872, one of these outlaws discovered the first silver outcrops.

-By 1873 a ragtag group of prospectors and outlaws were living in caves and other primitive shelters while small scale mining the canyon's surface deposits.
-Late in 1873, bags of silver ore were transported to Los Angeles in a bid to attract investors to the newly formed Panamint mining district.
+By 1873, a ragtag group of prospectors and outlaws were living in caves and other makeshift shelters while working the canyon’s surface deposits on a small scale.
+Later that year, bags of silver ore were sent to Los Angeles in an effort to attract investors to the newly formed Panamint mining district.

 Panamint City in 1875